 Learning to read doesn’t have to be boring.
 When working with your child, steer clear of mindless drills or never-ending flashcard sessions.

 You can accomplish a lot in just a couple of minutes throughout the day.
-If you’re looking for a quick way to make reviewing sight words part of your daily routine, give this activity a try.
+If you’re looking for a quick way to make reviewing high-frequency words part of your daily routine, give this activity a try.

 Each day, have your child read those five cards.
 If they read a word correctly and instantly, put a checkmark on it.
 When a card has three checkmarks, move it to the back of the box.
 Then, add a new word into the mix.
+You may even incorporate a sticker chart with a small prize for each word memorized for a touch of fun!

-Once there are ten cards in the back, add a weekly review session into your routine.
+Once there are ten cards in the back, add a weekly review session to your routine.
 Go through the mastered words quickly once a week.
 Any word your child has forgotten (which is totally normal) goes back to the front of the box.
 Add them back in as a part of your daily five.

 2) Read Together